Polygence blog / Education and College Admissions

 • Personal research projects that students work on independently often impress colleges, because their commitment to a successful solo endeavor conveys initiative, self-discipline and originality.

-How to Value a Research Project
+How Do You Value a Research Project?

 What’s the one thing you are most passionate about in the world?
 Have you ever thought of a specific problem or question in that area and wondered how you could start pursuing a solution or an answer?